Clothing Alteration Worker

 - replacing zips and buttons.

 Various kinds of fabric are worked on including silk, cotton, linen, wool and synthetics, such as polyester.
 Tools used include sewing machines, needles, pins and scissors.
-Alteration workers usually need to maintain their own machines.
+You usually need to maintain your own machines.

-Many alteration workers combine this type of work with tailoring or dressmaking.
+Many Clothing Alteration Workers combine this type of work with tailoring or dressmaking.
 This type of work is often done at home, although sewing rooms are sometimes found in separate workrooms at retail premises.

 Being able to read, write and speak Welsh may be an advantage when you’re looking for work in Wales.